theMethodolojeeOrg/TheMicro-TermCivicFramework/The Micro-Term Civic Framework Best Practices.md

 	•	surface genuinely novel solutions,
 	•	and make the “real culture” of the group visible—so people can respond to that, not to an idealized rulebook fantasy.

-Oh, this is a great next layer—this is basically:

-“Okay, you built an evolutionary machine.
-Now how do you learn to listen to what it’s telling you, instead of forcing it to match your map?”

 ⸻